XG-PRO/Buzz-Quiz-World-JAVA/README.md

 ![Splash](images/splash.jpg)

 ## Installation
 * Download and run the BuzzQuiz.exe file from the releases.
-Ensure you have the Java JDK installed.
+Ensure you have an appropriate Java JDK installed (Java 8 or later).
 The program also creates a scores.dat file to track leaderboards in the same directory as the .exe file.

 ## Features